MayurManjrekar/DevSecOps-Demo/README.md

 Generates detailed reports on code quality and security issues.
 Displays quality gates for each project (e.g., whether your code meets the defined quality standards).

+### What is Gradle?
+Gradle is a powerful open-source build automation tool used primarily for:
+* Compiling code
+* Running tests
+* Packaging applications
+* Managing dependencies
+* Running quality checks (like SonarQube analysis)

 ### Prerequisites
 * Docker
 * Java JDK (>=11)